 - Why is it happening?

-Below are summaries of the ten indicators we're studying.
-To learn more about the status of each indicator, follow the links provided to our full reports.
+Below are summaries of the ten indicators that we report on.
+To learn more about the status of each indicator, follow the links provided to the full reports.

 Marine Species at Risk - Declining